Milton Friedman: Libertarianism and the Republican Party

 Friedman was an economic advisor and speech writer in Barry Goldwater's failed presidential campaign in 1964.
 He was an advisor to California governor Ronald Reagan and was active in Reagan's presidential campaigns.
 He served as a member of President Reagan's Economic Policy Advisory Board starting in 1981.
 In 1988, he received the Presidential Medal of Freedom and the National Medal of Science.

 In a 1995 interview with Reason magazine, Friedman criticized Murray Rothbard and Ayn Rand as "cult builders" and "dogmatists", citing this as justification for not joining the U.S. Libertarian Party.
 Friedman stated that he was a member of the Republican Party, "not because they have any principles, but because that's the way I am the most useful and have most influence."
 He described his philosophy as "clearly libertarian", though distanced himself from "zero-government" libertarianism, which he called "infeasible", citing the lack of historical examples of that philosophy succeeding.
-Friedman attended The Future of Freedom Conference, which was a meeting for libertarians, in 1990.
+Friedman attended the libertarian Future of Freedom Conference in 1990.

 His citation for the Presidential Medal of Freedom reads: "He has used a brilliant mind to advance a moral vision: the vision of a society where men and women are free, free to choose, but where government is not as free to override their decisions.
 That vision has changed America, and it is changing the world.
 All of us owe a tremendous debt to this man's towering intellect and his devotion to liberty."